tjmahr/EdPsych964/examples/chap04.md

-Example 4.1
+Ex.
+4.1: Empty model for language scores in elementary schools
 -------------------------------------------------------------------------------

-Example 4.2
+Ex.
+4.2: Random intercept and one explanatory variable (IQ)
 -------------------------------------------------------------------------------

-Example 4.3: Within- and between-group regressions for IQ
+Ex.
+4.3: Within- and between-group regressions for IQ
 -------------------------------------------------------------------------------